code-chandan/MechaGrip/journal.md

 ---

-### July 12th Baseplate From Hell
+### July 12th Base
-bro the robot base was just not vibing with me at all tried like 3 different shapes back to back tryna make it lighter. every time i thought i cracked it, fusion was like “nah.”

-finally just went with a circular base (classic for a reason tbh)

-Time lost: 2.5 hours, but at least it’s now both a looker and a functional legend.
+on the morning of july 12th, I starting sowrking on the base of the robot, i tried many shapes, but none seem to be compatible with what i thought of, and i realised why the circular is the og and the best, so finished doing the base and now its rwady for a render

+Time spent: 2.5 hours

 | Image | Description |
 |-------|-------------|